Anthony Fauci praises New York's coronavirus response: 'They did it correctly'

 However, many have criticized New York Gov. Andrew Cuomo for forcing nursing homes to accept patients who tested positive for the coronavirus -- thus, placing them among the most vulnerable.

-Scientists, health care professionals and elected officials assailed a report released last week that purported to show Cuomo's order was not a significant factor in nursing home deaths.
+Scientists, health care professionals and elected officials assailed a report released this month that purported to show Cuomo's order was not a significant factor in nursing home deaths.
 That was criticized for flawed methodology and selective stats that sidestepped the actual impact of the March 25 order, which by the state’s own count ushered more than 6,300 recovering virus patients into nursing homes at the height of the pandemic.

 Cuomo reversed the order under pressure on May 10, long after New York’s death toll in care homes had climbed to among the highest in the nation.
 To date, nearly 6,500 deaths have been linked to the coronavirus in the state’s nursing home and long-term care facilities.